 - 2) Insert the hooked end of the spring into the small hole in the swing catch.
 Slip the swing catch over the tongue catch of the bottom ring on the base of the helmet.
 The spring end goes on the right side.
-Make sure you have not dislodged the Teflon® washer. - 3) Insert the screw and spring spacer into the spring, then thread the screw into the screw hole on the bottom ring.
-Run the screw in until it is just snug. - 4) Place the washer and spacer on the screw and insert the screw through the hole on the left end of the swing catch. - 5) Tighten the screw while ensuring that the spacer fits through the hole in the swing catch, along with the washer, and no binding occurs. - 6) Torque all three screws in accordance with the torque specification.
-See "Torque Specs" module. - 7) Test the function of the swing catch.
+Make sure you have not dislodged the Teflon® washer, P/N 520-167. - 3) Insert the screw and spring spacer into the spring, then thread the screw into the screw hole on the bottom ring.
+Run the screw in until it is just snug. - 4) Place the washer and spacer on the screw and insert the screw through the hole on the left end of the swing catch. - 5) Tighten the screw while ensuring that the spacer fits through the hole in the swing catch, along with the washer, and no binding occurs. - 6) Tighten all three screws in accordance with the torque specification found in the correct Table (correct model) of the manual Appendix.
+See Appendix Contents, Torque Specs starting on page APNDX-19. - 7) Test the function of the swing catch.
 Also, test prior to diving with the system to ensure proper operation.